Using the OAuth 2.0 Client Credentials Grant Type

 Introduction

 The Client Credentials flow is perhaps the most simple of the OAuth 2.0 flows supported by the Procore API.
 The primary difference with the Client Credentials flow is that it is not associated with a specific Procore user (resource owner).
 In addition, it is not necessary to first obtain an authorization code before retrieving an access token when using the the Client Credentials grant type.
+The Procore API implementation of the Client Credentials flow relies on the use of a Developer Managed Service Account (DMSA).
+If you define company level and/or project level tool permissions for your DMSA application, your client credentials will be generated by the system and can be accessed in the OAuth Credentials section of the Manage App page.
+The client application requests an access token using its own credentials through the DMSA which, based on the tool permissions you specify, determines the tools and projects the application can access.

 Common Use Cases